Full counting statistics of interacting lattice gases after an expansion: The role of the condensate depletion in the

-where $\sum_{j}$ refers to the sum over all the voxels (labelled by the index $j$) belonging to the first Brillouin zone.
-The magnitudes $g^{(n)}(0)$ of the $n$-body correlation functions are obtained from extrapolating $g^{(n)}_{\delta k_{\perp}}(0)$ at $\delta k_{\perp} \rightarrow \delta k$ (see \ref{AppA}).
-The results are plotted in Fig.~\ref{fig2}(c), along with the prediction for thermal states, $g^{(n)}(0)=n!$.
-The excellent quantitative agreement demonstrates that the $n$-body coherence of a unity-filling Mott insulator is thermal \cite{folling2005, toth2008, carcy2019}.
+The results are plotted in Fig.~\ref{fig1}(b) and are found in excellent quantitative agreement with the prediction for thermal states, $g^{(n)}(0)=n!$.
+They represent a significant progress with respect to the literature where 2- \cite{folling2005} and 3-body \cite{carcy2019} correlations had only been measured with limited amplitudes $g^{(n)}(0) < n!$.
 The momentum-space FCS of a Mott insulator is thus identical to that of a statistical mixture of thermal bosons.
-Their full correlation functions however differ in their sizes $l_{c}^{(n)}$ which are determined by their different in-trap sizes and the incompressible ({\it resp.} compressible) character of Mott insulators ({\it resp.} thermal gases) \cite{carcy2019}. \\
+Their full correlation functions however differ in their sizes $l_{c}^{(n)}$ which are determined by their different in-trap sizes and the incompressible ({\it resp.} compressible) character of Mott insulators ({\it resp.} thermal gases) \cite{carcy2019}.

 In a second set of experiments, we address the $n$-body coherence of the BEC component in lattice superfluids with $N=5(1)\times 10^3$ at $U/J=5$.
 In the momentum space, the BEC occupies a volume of width $\Delta k \simeq 0.15 k_{d}$ centered at ${\bm k}={\bm 0}$ \cite{tenart2021}.
-This volume contains many atoms in each run and the statistics of the atom number falling in a sphere $S_{\Omega}$ of a radius $\delta k=0.025 k_{d} \ll \Delta k $, centered at ${\bm k}={\bm 0}$, is sufficient to extract the counting statistics.
+This volume contains many atoms in each run and the statistics of the atom number falling in a sphere $S_{\Omega}$ of a radius $\delta k=0.025 k_{d} \ll \Delta k $, centered at ${\bm k}={\bm 0}$, is sufficient to extract the counting statistics (see \ref{AppC}).